 Use the results of 3.1 to identify the overarching needs of the LEA.
 Determine the priority order of the identified needs based on data, team member and stakeholder knowledge, and answers to questions in the table below.
 Be sure to address the major program challenges identified in 3.1.
 Watch the Identifying Need webinar for additional information and guidance.

-Overarching Need Increase the percentage of students scoring at Levels 3 & 4 on the GMAs
+Overarching Need Weighted Milestones

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or No Change

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1